fasrc/ceph_rsnapshot/README.md

     MIN_FREESPACE            # min freespace to leave on ceph node for exporting qcow temporarily SH_LOGGING               # verbose log for sh module

 ## Entry points

 ### ceph_rsnapshot

-This will ssh to the ceph node ("source") and gather a list of vm images to backup (runs gathernames).
+This will ssh to the ceph node ("source") and gather a list of rbd devices to back up.
 Then it will iterate over that list, connecting to the ceph node to export each one in turn to qcow in a temp directory, and then running rsnapshot to backup that one qcow, then connecting again to the ceph node to remove the temp qcow.

 The qcow images go into (on the backup node): <BACKUP_BASE_PATH>/<POOL>/<image-name>/<daily.NN>/<image-name>.qcow2

 This script will also rotate orphaned images that no longer exist on the source (by running rsnap with an empty source), so they will roll off after retain_interval.

-Errors log to /var/log/ceph-rsnapshot/ (or LOG_BASE_PATH) and print to stdout.
+Log messages print to stdout and log to /home/ceph_rsnapshot/logs (or LOG_BASE_PATH).

 Parameters: